 The Ohio Personal Privacy Act (OPPA), House Bill 376 was introduced on July 13, 2021, in the Ohio House of Representatives.
 The crafting of the Bill was led by InnovateOhio, Governor Mike DeWine’s technology innovation office headed by Lt.
 Governor Jon Husted.
 OPPA follows in the footsteps of other states’ personal data privacy laws, including the California Consumer Privacy Act (CCPA), (as modified by the California Privacy Rights Act, or CPRA, effective in 2023), Virginia’s Consumer Data Privacy Act (CDPA), and the Colorado Privacy Act (CPA).
 The Bill’s primary sponsors are Representatives Rick Carfagna (R-Genoa Township) and Thomas Hall (R-Madison Township).

-conference unveiling the legislation, co-sponsor Representative Rick Carfagna commented on what drove the introduction of the Bill: "In the absence of a comprehensive federal policy on the collection and use of personal information, Ohio has an opportunity to position itself as a technology leader on multiple fronts.
+During the news conference unveiling the legislation, co-sponsor Representative Rick Carfagna commented on what drove the introduction of the Bill: "In the absence of a comprehensive federal policy on the collection and use of personal information, Ohio has an opportunity to position itself as a technology leader on multiple fronts.
 House Bill 376 will balance reasonable privacy standards to protect Ohioans with less bureaucracy and regulation on businesses."

 OPPA would apply only to organizations that conduct business in Ohio or target Ohio consumers and:

-- have gross annual revenue generated in Ohio that exceed $25 million,
+annual revenue generated in Ohio that exceed $25 million,

 - process or control data of 100,000 or more Ohio consumers, or